-Included in Ferndale's 6,428 housing units are a limited number of subsidized housing units.
+Included in Ferndale's 5,9666,428 housing units are a limited number of subsidized housing units.
 These subsidized units are typically owned by private non-profit agencies and reserved mostly for the elderly, physically disabled, or those with other special housing needs.
-Renting using Whatcom County Housing Authority Section 8 vouchers is also a possibility.
+In addition, several households were renting Renting using Whatcom County Housing Authority Section 8 vouchers is also a possibility.
 A household with a Section 8 voucher can live anywhere in the county.
 The tenant pays 30 to 40 percent of their income toward the rent and HUD pays the remainder - up to a certain limit.
 Tenants are encouraged to pay no more than 30 percent of their income, but are permitted to pay up to 40 percent if necessary to obtain suitable housing.

 The demand for both subsidized housing and vouchers far outstrips the housing supply.
-Individuals looking for subsidized housing are typically on a waiting list for one and a half to two years.
+Individuals making applicationlooking for subsidized housing are typically on a waiting list for 11⁄2 to 2one and a half to two years.

 In addition to subsidized rental housing, Whatcom Skagit Housing (WSH) self-help homes have become an important part of the single-family residential community.
-There are approximately 378 Self-Help Homes inside Ferndale, 145 of which were built between 2005 and 2015.
-Between 2020 and 2024, WSH built 10 homes in Ferndale Village and built 41 homes in Malloy Village,.
+There are approximately 378220 Self-Help Homes inside Ferndale, 145 of which were built between 2005 and 2015.
+In 2020, Between 2020 and 2024, WSH built 10 homes in Ferndale Village, and bought lots to buildbuilt 41 homes in Malloy Village, of which at least 8 have been completed.
 Self-Help Homes are built with assistance from the U.S. Department of Agriculture, in a co-op method where the buyers of the homes in the area team up to help each other build the homes, thus cutting down on construction costs.
 The program provides an opportunity for home ownership for a segment of the population who otherwise would not be in a position to purchase a home.